lostechies/blog/_derickbailey/2011-12-16-composite-javascript-applications-with-backbone-and-backbone-marionette.md

 Of course you can still build your own event aggregator with one line of code.

-[gist id=1486459 file=vent.js]
+{% gist 1486459 vent.js %}

 In fact, this is all I&#8217;m doing in the Application object.
 I just put it there as a convenience so I don&#8217;t have to create one manually for every app:

 ## How: View Management

 In one of my recent blog posts on composite JS apps I talked about [the use of a region manager](http://lostechies.com/derickbailey/2011/09/15/zombies-run-managing-page-transitions-in-backbone-apps/), and the code that I wrote in that post has been migrated into Backbone.Marionette as the \`RegionManager\` object.

 The [intent and purpose of a RegionManager](http://lostechies.com/derickbailey/2011/12/12/composite-js-apps-regions-and-region-managers/) is the same as I&#8217;ve previously talked about.
 The difference in Marionette is how you access a RegionManager.
 You have two options: use the \`addRegions\` method on your Application instance, or manually create a RegionManager object.
 The choice gives you flexibility, allowing you to use a RegionManager without using the rest of Marionette, if you want to.

 The \`addRegions\` method on the Application object accepts a single parameter of a JavaScript object literal.
 The keys for this object become the names of the regions, and the value of each key should be a jQuery selector that points to the HTML DOM element that your region manager will manage:

-[gist id=1486459 file=region.js]
+{% gist 1486459 region.js %}

 You can also pass a RegionManager definition as a value.
 See [the documentation](http://github.com/derickbailey/backbone.marionette) for more info on this.